Project Leaders

 On Project Since: 2020

-Peggy helps to keep the numerous pieces of the diversion project connected and coordinated, ensuring the reviews and approvals are done in time to meet deadlines and budgets across various project teams.
+Harter helps to keep the numerous pieces of the diversion project connected and coordinated, ensuring the reviews and approvals are done in time to meet deadlines and budgets across various project teams.
 She regularly works to overcome challenges, and the one that stands out most for her is the coordination involved with a railroad near Horace, North Dakota.
-By considering alternative options, the MFDA saved millions of dollars by working with Red River Valley Railroad and BNSF to abandon the rail line that was only used a few times a year and instead moving the elevator the rail line served to a better location.
+By considering alternative options, the MFDA saved millions of dollars by working with Red River Valley Railroad and BNSF to abandon the rail line that was only used a few times a year and instead move the elevator the rail line served to a better location.
 This prevented the expense of designing, building and maintaining a railroad bridge across the stormwater diversion channel in that area.

 “When complete, this project could truly save the Fargo-Moorhead area from a catastrophic flood event.
-This not only saves the businesses and homes that are protected by the Diversion; but it would also save the schools; hospitals and many businesses that serve not only those living within the protected area but also many of those living outside of the project limits that travel to and from the Fargo-Moorhead area to work, doctor and attend higher education facilities.
-I lived in Fargo in 2009 during the flood of record and we were so close to losing our town.
+This not only saves the businesses and homes that are protected by the diversion, but it would also save the schools, hospitals and many businesses that serve not only those living within the protected area but also many of those living outside of the project limits that travel to and from the Fargo-Moorhead area to work, doctor and attend higher education facilities,” Harter said.
+“I lived in Fargo in 2009 during the flood of record and we were so close to losing our town.
 We are too important to our community and surrounding regions to lose our community to a flood.”

 Katey Levihn, Diversion Channel Environmental Manager